Public Speaker Resources

 On this page, we've compiled all the resources you need to create online talks for Mirthy.

-Next, browse the frequently asked questions below, read the tips and watch the supplementary videos before recording your presentation.
+Browse the frequently asked questions below, read the tips and watch the supplementary videos.

 Please try to keep your talks to 45 mins, which is the sweet spot for our online audience.
-This may be followed by 10-15 minutes of Q&A.
+This may be followed by 10-15 minutes of Q&A if the talk is booked as a Premium booking.

-After you've submitted your recorded talk to firstname.lastname@example.org, the team will review it and apply our internal rating system before replying with feedback.
+We provide feedback on the first 5-10 minute clip you send us.
+After you've submitted your recorded talk, the team will review it and apply our internal rating system (based on visual, audio, presentation and content).
+At this stage, we will only get in touch if there is something that needs changing.
 Note that in some cases you may be asked to redo your recording to ensure the presentation is popular with our audience.

 One of the benefits of being a Mirthy member is that we promote your profile to our partner organisations.
 However, you'll enjoy even more bookings by actively marketing your own services.
 Once you've reached out to us about creating an online talk, the best way to encourage enquiries is to contact event secretaries who've booked you for previous events.
 Offering their members online talks has proven very popular.